Giuseppe-Bonifati/Time-management/README.md

 ## main.py required

-To work with the main function we need to import some library and install pygame to please the mp3 sound
+To work with the main function we need to import some library and install pygame to play the mp3 sound

 pip install pygame